 Carefully SelectedFrequently Visit Tea Gardens.

 Chaozhou, Guangdong Province, China

 This handwritten calligraphy tea cup with unique rim design of applying transmutation glaze technique.

-Chaozhou, the coastal city of Guangdong province, is one of the birthplaces of Chinese ceramic culture.
-The earliest ceramic and porcelain making activity here can be traced back to 1,300 years ago, after years of development it now becomes the largest ceramic-producing areas in China and has been rewarded the title of “ceramics capital of China” in April, 2014.
-In addition, Chaozhou is also rich in Oolong teas, of which Phoenix Dan Cong is the most famous oolong tea.
+Chaozhou, a coastal city in Guangdong province, is one of the birthplaces of Chinese ceramic culture.
+The earliest ceramic and porcelain activity here can be traced back 1300 years; after long years of development it is now one of the largest ceramic-producing areas in all of China, and as such has earned the title “Ceramics Capital of China”.
+In addition, Chaozhou is well-known for its oolong teas, of which Phoenix Dan Cong is the most famous.